LibreTactile/.github/profile/README.md

 # Hi there 👋

 [LibreTactile](https://www.libretactile.org/faqs.html) creates open-source touch-based technologies that make it easier and more natural for people to interact with computers.
+We prioritize natural interaction, collaboration and connection for everyone.

 ## The birth of LibreTactile